 Will Insurance Cover BOTOX® Treatment?

-Some medically related BOTOX treatment are usually covered by insurance, including treatment for blepharospasm (uncontrollable eye twitching), excessive sweating, constant pain and others.
+Some medically related BOTOX treatments are usually covered by insurance, including treatment for blepharospasm (uncontrollable eye twitching), excessive sweating, constant pain, and others.